bibiannegh/ROS_gazebo_HURO_OnORbitROS/docs/troubleshooting.md

 - [Joint State Controller](https://wiki.ros.org/joint_state_controller):    `$ sudo apt-get install ros-noetic-joint-state-controller`
 - [Effort Controller](https://wiki.ros.org/effort_controllers): `$ sudo apt-get install ros-noetic-effort-controller`
 - [Position Controllers](https://wiki.ros.org/position_controllers):    `$ sudo apt-get install ros-noetic-position-controllers`

+---

+### Rosbag missing
+To save the information in a file use the following command on your launch.
+If the folder you have specified in the command does not exist, the rosbag will not be saved.
+By default it is located under the folder `log` in the project.

+    <node pkg="rosbag" type="record" name="rosbag_record" args="record -o $(find <your_package_name>/log/data /<your_topics>"/>